Welcome to Marshall University Health Informatics!

 There is a huge demand for Health Informatics professionals.
 According to the U.S. Bureau of Labor Statistics, 10 of the 20 fastest growing occupations in the country are concentrated in health care services, making it an ideal career field for people who are looking for a growth opportunity and enjoy helping people.
 The U.S. Bureau of Labor Statistics projects that Health Information Management and Health Informatics employment will grow nearly 18% by 2016; they further project a need of more than 6,000 new professionals each year through 2014 alone.
 It is expected that as the field develops due to health-related initiatives and mandates that the federal government established in 2009, the need for Health Informatics professionals will continue to grow at an even faster rate.
 Marshall University’s Health Informatics is designed to prepare leaders in this fascinating new field that is introducing a vast array of new and exciting career opportunities in the health care industry. (www.bls.gov)

-This boils down to; new graduates with a Master’s in Health Informatics are in high demand and can expect a relatively short job hunt after receiving their degree.
+This means new graduates with a M.S. in Health Informatics degree are in high demand and can expect a relatively short job hunt after receiving their degree.

 What are the advantages of the Health Informatics program at Marshall University?